ADBeta/ArduSERVO/README.md

 # ArduSERVO
 <b> (c) ADBeta 2022 - 2023 </b>

+This library depends on chASM. please find and install it here: [chASM](https://github.com/ADBeta/chASM)

 ArduSERVO is an arduino library that allows RC Servo PWM signals to be
 received and decoded into raw values.
 This is useful when using RC Receivers that only support PWM/Servo outputs,